BerlinUnited/NaoTH/Utils/MatlabDeepLearning/README.txt

 createConvolutionCode.m generates a cpp file which calculates a convolution for ball.png with a predefined filter

+For Training:
+use the 01_set_16x16.tar file from /vol/repl261-vol4/naoth/logs/BallDetection/2016-ball-detection

+It contains labeled 16x16 patches sorted according to the logfile they are from.

+copy the contents of this archiv to data - for testing run trainTest01.m file

 TODO
 - describe where trainingsdata can be found